christopherkriens/boids/README.md

 Two dimensional implementation of Boids using SpriteKit and Swift 3.

-Now with more emotes! 🐠
+Now with more emotes! 🐟 🐡 🦄 🐔

 Boids is an algorithm for simulating natural group flocking behavior.
 Flocking is an emergent behavior accomplished by applying a set of simple rules on autonomous agents, called "boids".

 Rules
 -----
-The standard flocking rules are:
+The standard flocking rules:

 **1. Cohesion** - Steer toward the average position of nearby agents